rvHoney/autosoundboard-betterdiscord/README.md

 # AutoSoundboard BetterDiscord plugin repo
 **⚠️ A Stream Deck is required for this plugin to work.**
-This extension allows you to play soundboards automatically when you join a Discord room without having a nitro subscription.
+This extension allows you to play soundboards automatically when you join a Discord voice channel without having a nitro subscription.
 With that I am also accepting PR's for new services and also updates to the current ones.
 If you are submitting PR's try and keep names and titles the same.
 ## How to install the plugin